Progress on the adjacent vertex distinguishing edge colouring conjecture: Introduction

 We use the notation $[n] := \{1, 2, \dots, n\}$.
 By `graph' we mean a finite, undirected, and loopless graph.
 Graphs are assumed to have no parallel edges, unless otherwise stated.
 We generally follow the terminology of Diestel~\cite{D10} for graphs, and refer the reader to this textbook for undefined terms and notations.
 Given a graph $G$, we let $N_G(u)$ denote the neighbourhood of vertex $u$ in $G$, and let $d_G(u)$ denote the degree of $u$.
 We omit the subscript $G$ when the graph is clear from the context.

 In this paper, a \textit{colouring} of a graph $G$ always means an edge colouring of $G$, defined as a mapping $c:E(G) \to \bN$ associating integers (colours) to the edges of $G$.
 A colouring is \textit{proper} if no two adjacent vertices receive the same colour.
 Given a proper colouring $c$ of $G$ and a vertex $u\in V(G)$, we let $S_c(u)$ denote the set of colours appearing on edges incident to $u$.
-A proper colouring $c$ is {\it adjacent vertex distinguishing} (\textit{AVD} for short) if $S_c(u) \neq S_c(v)$ for every edge $uv\in E(G)$.
+A proper colouring $c$ is {\it adjacent vertex distinguishing} (an \textit{AVD-colouring} for short) if $S_c(u) \neq S_c(v)$ for every edge $uv\in E(G)$.
+Note that this is a constraint only for edges $uv$ with $d_G(u) = d_G(v)$ since it is automatically satisfied when $d_G(u)\neq d_G(v)$.
+Zhang, Liu, and Wang~\cite{ZLW02} made the following conjecture on the numbers of colours needed in an AVD-colouring.